 - 4 teaspoons pepper, divided

 - 1. In a large saucepan, saute onions and garlic in 1/4 cup oil until tender.
 Stir in the ketchup, water, syrup, vinegar, molasses, mustard, Worcestershire sauce, celery seed, pepper flakes, 1 teaspoon pepper and ginger.
 Bring to a boil.
 Reduce heat; simmer, uncovered, for 30 minutes or until slightly thickened.
 Set aside 1-1/2 cups for serving.

 - 2. Remove giblets from turkey (discard or save for another use).
-Using long-handled tongs, moisten a paper towel with cooking oil and lightly coat the grill rack.
+Lightly oil the grill rack.
 Prepare grill for indirect heat, using a drip pan.
 Skewer turkey openings; tie drumsticks together.
 Rub remaining oil over skin of turkey.
 Sprinkle salt and remaining pepper over turkey and inside cavity.

 8 ounces cooked turkey with 2 tablespoons sauce : 709 calories, 32g fat (8g saturated fat), 245mg cholesterol, 1451mg sodium, 30g carbohydrate (24g sugars, 1g fiber), 73g protein.